Bismuth(III) oxide

-Bismuth(III) oxide is a compound of bismuth, with the chemical formula Bi_{2}O_{3}.
-It is found naturally as the mineral bismite (monoclinic) and sphaerobismoite (tetragonal, much more rare), but is usually obtained as a by-product of the smelting of copper and lead ores.
-Dibismuth trioxide is commonly used to produce the "Dragon's eggs" effect in fireworks, as a replacement of red lead.
+Bismuth(III) oxide is a compound of bismuth, with the chemical formula Bi2O3.
+It has seen extensive study for its ionic conductivity, but its most mature use is as a colorant in pyrotechnics.

-Structure
+Allotropes and preparation

 Existence domains of the four polymorphs of Bi2O3 as a function of temperature. (a) The α-phase transforms to the δ-phase when heated above 727 °C, which remains the structure until the melting point, 824 °C, is reached.
 When cooled, the δ-phase transforms into either the β-phase at 650 °C, shown in (b), or the γ-phase at 639 °C, shown in (c).
 The β-phase transforms to the α-phase at 303 °C. The γ-phase may persist to room temperature when the cooling rate is very slow, otherwise it transforms to the α-phase at 500 °C.

 Bismuth trioxide has five crystallographic polymorphs.
 The room temperature phase, α-Bi2O3 has a monoclinic crystal structure.
 There are three high temperature phases, a tetragonal β-phase, a body-centred cubic γ-phase, a cubic δ-Bi2O3 phase and an ε-phase.

+The monoclinic α-phase transforms to the cubic δ-Bi2O3 when heated above 729 °C, which remains the structure until the melting point, 824 °C, is reached.
+The behaviour of Bi2O3 on cooling from the δ-phase is more complex, with the possible formation of two intermediate metastable phases; the tetragonal β-phase or the body-centred cubic γ-phase.
+The γ-phase can exist at room temperature with very slow cooling rates, but α-Bi2O3 always forms on cooling the β-phase.

+Some polymorphs are found naturally, but the material is usually obtained as a by-product of the smelting of copper and lead ores.
+In the laboratory, bismuth trioxide can be prepared by ignition of bismuth hydroxide.

+Also, it can be obtained by heating bismuth subcarbonate at approximately 400 °C.

+α phase

+The α phase is found naturally as the mineral bismite.

-The room temperature α-phase has a complex structure with layers of oxygen atoms with layers of bismuth atoms between them.
+It has a complex structure with layers of oxygen atoms with layers of bismuth atoms between them.
 The bismuth atoms are in two different environments which can be described as distorted 6 and 5 coordinate respectively.

+β phase

 β-Bi2O3 has a structure related to fluorite.

+As a mineral, it is known as sphaerobismoite and is much rarer than bismite.

+γ phase

-γ-Bi2O3 has a structure related to that of sillenite (Bi12SiO20), but in which a small fraction of the bismuth atoms occupy positions occupied by silicon atoms in sillenite, so the formula may be written as Bi12Bi0.8O19.2.
+γ-Bi2O3 has a structure related to that of sillenite (Bi12SiO20), but replacing the silicon with more bismuth and corresponding oxygen vacancies.
 The crystals are chiral (space group I23, or no. 197) with two Bi12Bi0.8O19.2 formulas per unit cell.

+δ phase

 δ-Bi2O3 has a defective fluorite-type crystal structure in which two of the eight oxygen sites in the unit cell are vacant.

+The arrangement of oxygen atoms within the unit cell of δ-Bi2O3 has been the subject of much debate in the past.
+Three different models have been proposed: